aprmswra/Vision-ITB/README.md

    # IF6083 Vision Course Assignments - Made Arbi Parameswara

-   This repository contains the implementations and write-ups for the three major assignments I completed as part of the Vision course at Institut Teknologi Bandung.
+   This repository contains the implementations and write-ups for the three major assignments I completed as part of the Vision course at Institut Teknologi Bandung, where I received excellent marks for this course.

    ## Assignments Overview